mauricelam/nostalgia-emulator/README.md

 Little Figher 2 is a closed-source Windows game, so to run it, we have to emulate the underlying environment.

-So we run Windows 95, which is also closed-source, by emulating _it's_ environment.
+So we run Windows 95, which is also closed-source, by emulating _its_ environment.

 Windows 95 is compiled to work with x86, so we use an [x86 emulator](https://github.com/copy/v86) compiled to webassembly.